Veljanovski gives evidence to House of Lord’s Communications C’tee hearings on public service broadcasting

 Case are very pleased to have successfully assisted Mr Merricks and his legal team (Ouinn Emanuel) with economic expert evidence.

-Case completed an empirical study the impact of large pictorial health warnings on cigarette packs in Malaysia and Thailand.
-Using panel regression and timeseries analyses it finds no statistical evidence that these packaging regulations reduced cigarette sales in either country.
+Case completed several econometric studies of impact on cigarette sales of pictorial health warnings on cigarette packs in Malaysia, Thailand, Brazil and Mexico.
+Using panel regression and timeseries analyses these found no statistical evidence that these packaging regulations reduced cigarette sales.